digital-skills-for-researchers/coursebook/modules/programming/badges/looper.md

 ## Description

-Using Python, write a script which loops over a list of data and produces a cumulative result.
+Using Python, write a script which loops over a list of items to find a summarised result.